tariky/easy-mysql-backup/README.md

 password=123456789
 ```
 This file will be used to connect with you MySQL server. user = username, password = password.

+## How to configure CRON (schedule)

+This project use node-cron library for CRON jobs.
+You just need to configure cron property in config.mjs.
+For format and more info visit [node-cron](https://github.com/node-cron/node-cron)

 Wanna buy me coffee?
 [BUY COFFEE](https://www.buymeacoffee.com/tariky).